Viper Phase 1

-Viper Phase 1 (バイパーフェイズ1, Baipā Feizu Wan) is a 1995 vertical-scrolling shooter arcade game developed and published by Seibu Kaihatsu.
+is a 1995 vertically scrolling shooter video game developed and published by Seibu Kaihatsu for arcades.
+It was released in Japan in May 1995 and in North America by Fabtek in October 1995.
 It is a spin-off in the Raiden series set in space.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2024.

 Gameplay

 The game is set in outer space.
 Players pilot their space fighter through eight stages of enemy space fleets and bosses.
 Enemies include small space fighters, space cruisers, space frigates, and entire space installations.

 A bonus is assessed at the end of each stage taking into account the number of medals collected, the number of enemies destroyed, the number of bombs in stock, and the total kill percentage.
 At the end of the game, a grand tally is assessed.
 Factors taken into account are the number of continues used and the number of lives lost.

-Plot

-By the year 2050, mankind begins the colonization of multiple planetary systems in the search for habitable planets.
-While the colonists establish original cultures and scientific studies, many of them begin feuding with each other.
-Armed conflict breaks out among them and the Earth.
-One rebel faction rises to great power and makes Earth their primary target.
-Earth's response is Operation Viper Phase 1: to combat the rebels using advanced space fighters built from downed enemy ships.

-Differences in the new version

-A new version of Viper Phase 1 was released with gameplay changes.
-The new version is known as Viper Phase 1: USA in the United States.
-The known differences between the versions:
+The American version gives the player permanent access to all secondary weapons instead of having limited ammunition, though they deal considerably less damage to compensate.